Skip to Content

 Exterior of Golden Gate.

-While it’s difficult to escape noise pollution completely, your best bet is to book a suite, as they are all located toward the back of the property, away from the Fremont Street Experience.
+While there isn’t an option to book a room guaranteed to be quiet online, your best bet is to book a suite, as they’re all located toward the back of the property, away from the Fremont Street Experience.

 Another wide angle shot with the end table and bed to the left and 2 windows and a picture of the hotel exterior in 1906 to the right.